Students explore theory, design, and implementation of digital media in support of learning

 Computer with internet access is required.

 Open Learning Faculty Member

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the Learning Environment's "Mail" tool or by phone.
-Students will receive the necessary contact information at the start of the course.
+Students will receive the necessary contact information at the start of your course.